-CHARACTERISTICS OF THE SHARES Class Currency ISIN Dividend policy Type of investors M Minimum initial and subsequent subscription M EUR Acc EUR LU1873147984 Accumulation Authorised investors None M EUR Ydis EUR LU1873148016 Distribution (Annual) Authorised investors None is unsatisfactory, the capital initially invested may be paid out until a new dividend target has been set.
+CHARACTERISTICS OF THE SHARES Class Class Currency ISIN Dividend policy Type of investors Minimum initial and subsequent subscription M EUR Acc None M EUR EUR LU1873148016 Distribution (Annual) Authorised investors None The Incom e shares ha ve an annual divid end target which is established in advance an nually for each calendar year.
+The is unsatisfactory, the capital initially invested may be paid out until a new dividend target has been set.
 Undistributed performance is accumulated.